zuobinxiong/zuobinxiong.github.io/_pages/group.md

 layout: page
 title: Group
 permalink: /group/
-description: 🚀💡🏳️‍🌈 I am looking for self-motivated students with strong mathematical and programming skills to work with me on Machine Learning, Generative AI, Data Privacy, Cybersecurity, and IoT projects.
-If you are interested, please email me your CV and indicate your goals.
+description: 🚀💡🏳️‍🌈 I am looking for self-motivated students with strong mathematical and programming skills to work with me on Distributed Learning, Machine Unlearning, Generative AI, and Cybersecurity projects.
+If you are interested, please email your Detailed CV, All academic transcripts, and a research statement in "one PDF file" directly with the subject line "Your Name, PhD Applicant for 20XX Fall/Spring".
 nav: true
 nav_order: 5
 display_categories: [Graduate Student, Undergraduate Student, Alumni]